Affect infusion model: Direct access processing

 The least intensive of the four, direct access processing, involves reproducing a stored reaction, that is, repeating a response that has been given before to a similar situation.
 According to the AIM, the influence of mood on cognition will be least severe during this type of processing.

 Motivated processing

 Motivated processing usually involves specific and targeted search strategies with a direct informational goal in mind.
-This strategy also involves little influence from mood, as the individual in question will have a fairly clear idea of what information he or she needs (although it is higher on the continuum than direct access processing).
+This strategy also involves little influence from mood, as the individual in question will have a fairly clear idea of what information they need (although it is higher on the continuum than direct access processing).

 Heuristic processing

 Heuristic processing assumes that affective processing, or emotional processing, occurs outside our awareness, with people simply making sense of their emotional reactions as they happen.
 Thus, affective experience provides people with information about themselves, including their tendencies and implicit judgments.
 This process is also known as the "affect-as-information" mechanism.